Anti-ship missile: History

 In 1967, the Israeli Navy's destroyer was the first ship to be sunk by a ship-launched missile—a number of Styx missiles launched by Egyptian s off the Sinai Peninsula.

 In the Indo-Pakistani War of 1971 the Indian Navy conducted two raids using s employing the Styx on the Pakistani naval base at Karachi.
 These raids resulted in the destruction or crippling of approximately two thirds of the Pakistani Navy.
 Major losses included two destroyers, a fleet oiler, an ammunition ship, approximately a dozen merchant ships, and numerous smaller craft.
 Major shore-based facilities, including fuel storage tanks and naval installations were also destroyed.
 The Osas returned to base without loss.

 The Battle of Latakia in 1973 (during the Yom Kippur/Ramadan War) was the scene of the world's first combat between missile boats.
-In this battle, the Israeli Navy destroyed Syrian warships without suffering any damage, using electronic countermeasures and ruses for defense.
+In this battle, the Israeli Navy destroyed Syrian warships without suffering any damage, using electronic countermeasures and ruses for defence.
 After defeating the Syrian Navy the Israeli missile boats also sank a number of Egyptian warships, again without suffering any damage in return, thus achieving total naval supremacy for the rest of the war.